History of Tristan da Cunha: 21st century

 On 23 May 2001, the islands experienced an extratropical cyclone that generated winds up to 193 kph.
-A number of structures were severely damaged and a large number of cattle were killed, prompting emergency aid from the British government.
+Several structures were severely damaged and a large number of cattle were killed, prompting emergency aid from the British government.

 In 2005, the islands were given a United Kingdom post code (TDCU 1ZZ) to make it easier for the residents to order goods online.

 The St Helena, Ascension and Tristan da Cunha Constitution Order 2009 was made by Her Majesty the Queen and the Privy Council on 8 July and came into operation on 1 September 2009.
 The new Constitution replaced the 1988 version and among other changes limited the Governor's powers, included a Bill of Rights, established independence of the judiciary and the public service and formally designated the Governor of St Helena as, concurrently, the Governor for Ascension and Tristan da Cunha.
 It also ended the "dependency" status of Ascension and Tristan da Cunha on St Helena.

 On 4 December 2007 an outbreak of an acute virus-induced flu was reported.
 This outbreak was compounded by Tristan's lack of suitable and sufficient medical supplies.
 The British coastguard in Falmouth co-ordinated international efforts to get appropriate medicines to Tristan to treat the virus.
 Tristan's elderly population and the very young were most at risk; however, only four elderly people were hospitalised.
-Royal Fleet Auxiliary Vessel RFA Gold Rover upon reaching the island with the required medical supplies found no emergency and the islanders in good general health.
+Royal Fleet Auxiliary Vessel RFA Gold Rover upon reaching the island with the required medical supplies found no emergency and the islanders were in good general health.